Shreyas-Bhat/MolPropPred/README.md

 ### Clone

-This repo uses git submodules for the QM9Tool.
+This repo uses git submodules for the MolPropPredTool.
 Therefore, you need to clone the repository with `--recurse-submodules`.

 ```